-Other area of audit focus Account balances effected Summary of findings Group accounts The Authority has a wholly owned subsidiary, Knowle Green Estates Ltd and is required to prepare Group Accounts in 2017/18 on the basis of materiality.
+Other areas of audit focus Account balances effected Summary of findings Group accounts Group CIES, Group Balance Sheet The Authority has a wholly owned subsidiary, Knowle Green Estates Ltd and was required to prepare Group Accounts in 2017/18 on the basis of materiality.
 There is a risk that the assets within the subsidiary are not valued appropriately and that the related party entries disclosed within the Authority accounts are materially misstated.
 There is also a risk that the disclosures required per applicable Accounting Standards and Code Guidance are not made appropriately within the financial statements.
-We have reviewed the valuation of the assets held within Knowle Green Estates Ltd, including assessing the professional competence of the valuer engaged and reviewing the instructions sent to the valuer.
-We have reviewed and check the disclosures made within the Authority accounts for accuracy, presentation and compliance with applicable Accounting Standards and Code guidance.
-Financial statements had not been fully prepared for Knowle Green Estates Ltd as at 13 July 2018.
-The presentation of balances relating to the subsidiary within the Authority's accounts was incorrect in the first draft of the financial statements received.
-We have not yet received updated financial statements.
-We have set out our view of the assumptions used in valuing assets held within Knowle Green Estates at page 17.
+We reviewed the valuation of the assets held within Knowle Green Estates Ltd, including assessing the professional competence of the valuer engaged and reviewing the instructions sent to the valuer.
+We reviewed and checked the disclosures made within the Authority accounts for accuracy, presentation and compliance with applicable Accounting Standards and Code guidance.
+As a result of this work we determined that the Authority had incorrectly applied the small company exemption to KGE Ltd in 2017/18.
+We reviewed transactions related to KGE Ltd and confirmed these had been correctly consolidated into the Group accounts.

 Risks that ISAs require us to assess in all cases Why Our findings from the audit Fraud risk from revenue recognition Professional standards require us to make a rebuttable presumption that the fraud risk from revenue recognition is a significant risk.
+We have identified a recommendation around the recognition of government grants.
 We do not consider this to be a significant risk for the majority of the Authority's income as there are limited incentives and opportunities to manipulate the way income is recognised.
 We therefore rebut this risk for Council Tax, Business Rates, Housing rents, annual central Government grants and social services income and do not incorporate specific work into our audit plan in these areas over and above our standard fraud procedures.
-However, we do consider it for income relating to grants which have been received with conditions attached, and rental income.
-We have completed cut off testing over a sample of income items to assess whether the sampled items had been recorded in the correct accounting period.
-This has not identified any issues in the samples we have completed to date.
-We compared the Authority's accounting policy for revenue recognition to the accounting policy within the CIPFA Code of Practice in Local Authority Accounting and did not identify any issues to bring to the Authority's attention.
-We completed detailed sample testing over a sample of revenue items (including grants received) to assess whether these had been accounted for in line with the Authority's accounting policies.
-There are no matters from this work which we need to bring to your attention from the testing completed to date.
+However, we do consider it for income relating to rental income and grant income with conditions.
 Fraud risk from management override of controls Management is typically in a powerful position to perpetrate fraud owing to its ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
 Our audit methodology incorporates the risk of management override as a default significant risk.
+During our testing of journals we did not identify any issues.
 In line with our methodology, we carry out appropriate controls testing and substantive procedures, including over journal entries, accounting estimates and significant transactions that are outside the normal course of business, or are otherwise unusual.
 We have not identified any specific additional risks of management override relating to this audit.
-There are no matters arising from this work that we need to bring to your attention.